-Because the MLS and DLS are cohesive, interdisciplinary degrees, credits earned in other degree programs at Rice or elsewhere will not be counted toward the MLS or DLS degree.
+Because the MLS and DLS are cohesive, interdisciplinary degrees, credits earned in other degree programs at Rice or elsewhere typically will not be counted toward the MLS or DLS degree.
+Contact the GLS Program Office for any exceptions to be made on a case-by-case basis.